|

 tree sap.
 Usually it is clear with a yellowish tint.
 Sometimes

 insects are trapped in the tree sap before it hardens.
-Some
+Some amber

-spend the time and money to search for the right pieces of amber.
+and money to search for the right pieces of amber.

 Amber is extremely useful for ancient DNA research.